alextverdyy/SMS_Web/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](./LICENSE) file for more details.